Taylor dispersion in arbitrarily shaped axisymmetric channels: Introduction

 \section{Introduction}

-Advective dispersion of solutes in long thin tubes is important to the design and optimization of a wide range of devices, from chemical processing and separations systems to microfluidic chips\cite{Brenner1993}.
-G. I. Taylor first reported a closed form solution for the long-term dispersive behavior of a solute in a circular cylindrical tube driven by a Poiseuille flow\cite{Taylor1953}.
-Taylor's original solution considered a regime where axial diffusion is negligible and is applicable for $L/a\gg Pe_a\gg6.9$, where $L$ is the characteristic channel length, $a$ is the radius of the tube, and $Pe_a$ is a Peclet number based on radius, $a$.
-Aris later included the effects of axial diffusion of the solute and introduced the method of moments which enabled treatment of all stages of the dispersive process in long-thin channels with fairly arbitrary cross-sections.\cite{Aris1956} Dispersion analyses including axial diffusion and dynamic regimes where radial diffusion times are much shorter than advection times are typically termed Taylor-Aris analyses.
-Since these seminal papers, there have been much work analyzing the dispersion behavior in various systems.
-The book of Brenner \& Edwards includes a broad range example analyses including effects of porous media, chemical reactions, and surface adsorption\cite{Brenner1993}.
-One notable analytical derivation is that of Bryden \& Brenner, who analyzed the Taylor-Aris dispersion in diverging conical channel and a flared, axisymmetric Venturi tube geometry.\cite{Bryden1996} They used multiple-timescale analysis to obtain an asymptotic expression for the effective dispersion coefficient and derived a partial differential equation (PDE) for a conditional probability density function describing the solute.
-However, the latter work neither provided a solution for this PDE nor analyzed the long-term dispersion and growth of a solute zone.
+Advective dispersion of solutes in long thin tubes is important to the design and optimization of a wide range of devices, from chemical processing and separations systems to microfluidic chips \citep{Brenner1993}.
+G. I. Taylor first reported a closed-form solution for the long-term dispersive behavior of a solute in a circular cylindrical tube driven by a fully-developed Poiseuille flow \citep{Taylor1953}.
+Taylor's original solution considered a regime where axial molecular diffusion (molecular diffusion in the axial direction) is negligible compared to the dispersion effect, but radial molecular diffusion continues to play a role because of the radial concentration gradient from the convection.
+In terms of inequalities, this original analysis is applicable for $L/a\gg Pe_a\gg6.9$, where $L$ is the characteristic channel length, $a$ is the radius of the tube, and $Pe_a$ is a Peclet number based on $a$.
+Aris later included the effects of axial molecular diffusion of the solute and introduced the method of moments which enabled treatment of all stages of the dispersive process in long-thin channels with fairly arbitrary cross-sections \citep{Aris1956}.
+Dispersion analyses including molecular diffusion and dynamic regimes where radial diffusion times are much shorter than advection times are typically termed Taylor-Aris analyses.
+Since these seminal papers, there has been much work analyzing the dispersion behavior in various systems.
+The book of Brenner \& Edwards includes a broad range example analyses including dispersion of flows through porous media and effects of chemical reactions and surface adsorption \citep{Brenner1993}.